nstoik/infrastructure/README.md

 # Manual Configuration
 While the purpose of this repository is to automate the configuration of the infrastructure, there are some manual configurations that need to be done.

-## Netmaker
-Some netclient hosts are split into a seperate inventory file [netclients_manual.yaml](inventory/netclients_manual.yaml).
-These hosts have a netclient that needs to be manually installed with at least one network first so that they are on the network and accessible by ansible.
-Then the hosts can be configured with ansible the rest of the way.

 ## Ntfy
 The subscribed topics need to be added manually in the Ntfy clients (web or iOS app).
 The list of topics to subscribe to are: